 The next part of the DOAJ application is some required basic journal information.
 This section includes foundational publication questions that every journal should be able to answer.
 Required basic journal information includes:

-- Journal Title — be sure to spell out the complete journal title to match the title registered with all official publication identifiers (e.g., ISSN)
+- Journal Title: Spell out the complete journal title to match the title registered with all official publication identifiers (e.g., ISSN)

-- Journal ISSN (print version) — note this is required but only if you have a print ISSN otherwise, leave it blank
+- Journal ISSN (print version): This is only required if you have a print ISSN otherwise, leave it blank

 - Up to 6 keywords that describe the subject matter of the journal (these must be in English)